uswemar/PlexPlaylistSorter/README.md

 # Disclaimer:
-Use with care!
+Use with caution!
 The code is rough.
 Really rough.
 This is my first Python script and I wrote it after sitting through a couple of hours of 'Python for Beginners' tutorials.
 There is almost no error handling and it WILL write (if selected) a Plex Playlist to your account.
 Even as a beginner I can see many things that can be improved in the code, but hey, it works.